learn-co-students/dumbo-web-060418/19_ajax/README.md

 - Post new search engines to the API
   - `.THEN` put them on the page

-## To get this working!
+## To get the local API working!

 Run these commands in the terminal:

 ```
 npm install -g json-server
 json-server --watch db.json
-open index.html
 ```

+Now, you should visit `http://localhost:3000/engines` in your browser and you should have full REST for the `engines` resource.